cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 In a future version of PSS, we intend to introduce a way to modify the parameters of a consumer chain, e.g, a chain that is _Opt In_ to become _Top N_, etc.

 #### State & Query
 We augment the provider module’s state to keep track of the `is_top_N` and `top_N` values for each consumer chain.
-They key to store this information would be:
+The key to store this information would be:

 ```
 ChainIdWithLenKey(IsTopNBytePrefix, chainID)